dougpulse/WindowsTools/README.md

 - Usage (preferred):  Select the files or folders you want the paths of, right-click | Send To | UNC Path, paste into text editor or spreadsheet.
 - Usage (alternate):  Drag a folder onto this, paste into text editor or spreadsheet.

+**ShortKeys**
+(no associated files)
+Windows allows hotkeys.
+For example, I use CTRL+ALT+X to open Excel.
+This is done in the property of the shortcut.
+I like to keep my hotkeys all in one place.
+- Add a folder named hortkeys to `C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\`
+- Add to that folder any shortcuts to which you want to assign hotkey combinations.
+- For each shortcut, open *Properties*, go to the *Shortcut* tab and add the *Shortcut key:* combination you want to use.

+<br /><br />

 ### Git
 I usually don't do branching and merging in git.
 Most of what I need is just pull and push (like SVN), so these tools work well for me: